 Addressing the Rising Costs in Healthcare

-The challenge of escalating healthcare costs is a significant concern for healthcare organizations.
+Escalating healthcare costs are a significant concern for healthcare organizations.
 Financial management plays a critical role in addressing and containing these costs.
 This section explores how financial management contributes to cost containment in the healthcare sector.

-1. Understanding the Escalation of Costs: The first step in cost containment is understanding the factors contributing to rising healthcare costs.
-These may include advances in medical technology, increased patient expectations, regulatory changes, and the overall ageing of the population.
+- Understanding the Escalation of Costs: The first step in cost containment is understanding the factors contributing to rising healthcare costs.
+These may include advances in medical technology, increased patient expectations, regulatory changes, and the overall aging of the population.

 Strategies for Cost-Saving, Detection, and Evaluation